learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 console.log("Wake Byron the poodle");
 console.log("Leash Byron the poodle");
 console.log("Walk to the park Byron the poodle");
-console.log("Throw the fribsee for Byron the poodle");
+console.log("Throw the frisbee for Byron the poodle");
 console.log("Walk home with Byron the poodle");
 console.log("Unleash Byron the poodle");
 ```